 ART made its debut as a sculpture in Indiana’s 1972 solo exhibition at the Denise René Gallery in New York.
 The exhibition was Indiana’s first solo exhibition in New York since his famed 1966 “LOVE show” at the Stable Gallery six years earlier, and through its choice of works was intended to provide a major statement on Indiana’s achievements as well as point to the new directions his art was taking.

 There is a distinct architectural quality to the ART sculpture, particularly in the large-scale versions, which relates perhaps to Indiana’s own interest in early childhood in becoming an architect, and his descriptions of approaching his paintings from an architectural standpoint.
 The complexity of ART in three-dimensional form is striking, as one moves around it the word shifts between different levels of abstraction and legibility, making it clear why Indiana characterized sculpture as the culmination of the series.
-He also explored the effect of different color variations, in line with his traditional practice of investigating different facets of a subject through combinations of brilliant color or monochrome.
+Indiana created various color combinations of the sculpture, in line with his practice of exploring the multiple facets of a subject through different combinations of brilliant color or monochrome.

 In ART, Indiana returned to his formative interest in three-letter words such as EAT, DIE, HUG, and ERR, which he had used in many of his sculptures and paintings of the early 1960s.
 From these seemingly simple words, Indiana extracts a powerful range of associations.
 ART suggests both a pictogram and a concrete poem, engaging in a semiotic play that collapses signifier and signified.
 Altering the typical side by side placement of letters, so that “A” forms a supporting structure that the “R” and “T” lean against, Indiana’s sculpture impels the viewer to confront this familiar combination of three letters in entirely new ways.